-How we entwine Music with our Hempland school values
+How Music links with our school values

 ||Children learn to respect music from different genres and cultures.
-They respect the opinions of others in relation to their music choices and respect the achievements of composers and musicians both in the past and present day.
+They are taught to respect the opinions of others in relation to their musical preferences and respect the achievements of composers and musicians both in the past and present day.

 ||Children have the opportunity to explore, play and perform music through lessons and extra curricular sessions.
 They are given the opportunity to perform within school, to parents, the wider community and on the national stage.

 - Children will have a secure understanding of music, whilst also developing enthusiasm and a love of the subject.

 - Children will gain a unique way of communicating in creative ways.